wking/swc-boot-camps/ScientificPython.md

 In this session, we will provide an introduction to Python and its support for scientific programming.

-We will use [IPython](http://ipython.org/), an interactive computing shell based on Python.
+We will use [IPython](http://ipython.org/), an interactive computing shell buolt on top of Python.
 Two useful features are auto-completion and command history, analogous to what is provided by the shell.
-We will see more later.
+We will explore more features in due course.

     ipython --pylab

-We add the ``--pylab`` flag as when we come to use matplotlib this allows us to do interactive plotting.
+We add the ``--pylab`` flag as when we come to use Matplotlib this allows us to do interactive plotting.

 ## Implementing a dot product function

-Scientists write a lot of code to simulate physical phenomena like diffusion-limited aggregation, but a lot more to crunch numbers.
+Scientists write a lot of software to simulate physical phenomena like diffusion-limited aggregation, but a lot more to crunch numbers.
 From the matrices used to calculate the stress and strain on a bridge to the tables used in statistics, the bulk of scientific data lives in arrays of one kind or another.

-Define an array of data, using a Python list:
+We can define an array of data, using a Python list:

     vector = [2,4,6]
     len(vector)